Azure-Samples/azure-solutions-digital-marketing-reference-implementation/README.md

 1. Back on the **Authentication / Authorization blade**, click **Save**.

 ## About the code
-The sample application provides code built on top of the stanard ASP.NET MVC Teamplate to host and web app in Azure App Service that uses DocumentDB, CDN, ReDis Cache and Azure AD.
+The sample application provides code built on top of the standard ASP.NET MVC Template to host and web app in Azure App Service that uses DocumentDB, SQL Database, CDN, ReDis Cache and Azure AD.

-Once you have the web app deployed and Azure AD Configured, you can click **Sign in** and use your Azure AD configured creds to sign in to the site.
+Once you have the web app deployed and Azure AD Configured, you can click **Sign in** and use your Azure AD configured creds to sign in to the management site.

-Once in, you can click **Manage** to access the content management features.
+Once logged in, you can access the content management features.

 <img src="./media/image21.png" >